floydhub/floyd-docs/docs/guides/data/storing_output.md

 Every artefacts(file, folder, dataset etc...) your code will save in the current working directory (`/floyd/home`), it will be returned in the **Files** tab of your Job page or from the Workspace's **File Viewer** when the workspace is not in *Running* state.

 !!! tip "Current Working Directory"
     Current Working Directory (`/floyd/home/`) is the only persistent folder for CLI Jobs and Workspace.
-It is set as the default working directory your Job and Workspace.
+It is set as the default working directory for Job and Workspace.

 Anything saved in this directory at the time a job or a Workspace finishes will be preserved and can be accessed and reused later.